Downtown Raleigh

 We Know Downtown Raleigh

-Plenty of brokers can provide details on the latest real estate listings in downtown Raleigh, Five Points, or East Raleigh.
-But at Monarch Realty Co., we go further.
+Plenty of brokers can provide details on the latest real estate listings in downtown Raleigh, Five Points, or East Raleigh, but at Monarch Realty Co., we go further.
 We can tell you about the next hot spot opening at Transfer Co.
 Food Hall or the luxury townhomes coming to the Warehouse District.
 Whether you're buying or selling, we're here to help you find the perfect place—whether it's a sleek high-rise condo in downtown Raleigh, a charming bungalow in Five Points, or a historic home in Oakwood.

-Discover Raleigh Homes for Sale
+Downtown Raleigh Homes for Sale

 FAYETTEVILLE STREET DISTRICT